mlacey42/EleNa/README.md

 ## Backend

+The backend makes use of a conda environment, so miniconda or anaconda must be installed.
 To download the dependencies for the conda environment, use the following command:
 `conda env update --file environment.yml --prune`

 Once installed, activate the environment using one of the following commands (depending on your os):